Praphulla/almvmlabs/HOL/Agile Planning and Portfolio Management/Exercise 1: Agile Project Management.md

     <img src="./media/image14.png" width="624" height="398" />

-1. Assigning the new user story and estimating effort
+<b>Figure 12:</b> Assigning the new user story and estimating effort

   >**Note:** Each team may choose to define the **Effort** value as
     they see fit, using a unit of story points, hours, days, or number